 We measure the impact of our curriculum through the following methods:

-- Summative assessment through on-going learning and Proof of Progress tasks to assess whether understanding of milestones is basic, advancing or deep
+- Summative assessment through end of unit Proof of Progress tasks to assess critical knowledge, skills and understanding.

 How to help your child at home